maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 The result is extremely nice and the glass can be used again :smile: !

 ## Second project: remaking a chess piece
 That same friend recently brought a chessboard at work but he, unfortunately, lost a few pieces in the past years.
 The pieces themselves are quite artistic and would be extremely difficult to reproduce by 3D printing or any other method!
-It's perfect for molding!
+So it's perfect for molding!

 <figure> <center>
   <img src="./../../img/mod11/chess1.jpg" alt="logo text" width="80%" />